mitogen-hq/mitogen/docs/howitworks.rst

 example, a minimal copy of Twisted weighs in at around 440KiB and is composed of approximately 115 files.
-Even if we could arrange for an entire Python package to be transferred during bootstrap, this minimal configuration is massive in comparison to econtext's solution, and would require manually splitting up the parts of Twisted that we would like to use.
+Even if we could arrange for an entire Python package to be transferred during bootstrap, this minimal configuration is massive in comparison to econtext's solution, multiplies quickly in the presence of many machines, and would require manually splitting up the parts of Twisted that we would like to use.

 Differences Between Master And Slave Brokers